joelparkerhenderson/issues/README.md

 Score by magnitude scale:

-  * Example: magnitude 1 is trivial impoact, 9 is extreme impact.
+  * Example: magnitude 1 is trivial impact, 9 is extreme impact.

   * An analogy is the earthquake Richter scale.